 Healthwatch Derbyshire have some advice If you're finding it hard to get a dental appointment.

 You can also find out more about how to care for your teeth, mouth and gums, at every stage of life on the following websites:

 Caring for your teeth, gums and oral health in pregnancy.

 Information on how to look after your baby's teeth (NHS).

-Derbyshire Family Health Service also has advice and help for looking after your baby's oral health.
+Derbyshire Family Health Service also has advice and help for looking after your 0 to 5-year-old's oral health.